 Contractor shall maintain staffing for the CSU, and thereby further enhance the crisis continuum of care for residents of Nevada County.
 This continuum of care includes the Crisis Response Team, Insight Respite Center, Spirit Peer Empowerment Emergency Department program, and other collaborative arrangements with agencies within and outside the county, such as Nevada County Behavioral Health (NCBH) and Turning Point.

-The CSU offers a much calmer, therapeutic environment for individuals in a psychiatric crisis, given that the CSU lends to physical separation from non-psychiatric patients at the Emergency Department (ED).
+Page 14 of 43 Exhibit A The CSU offers a much calmer, therapeutic environment for individuals in a psychiatric crisis, given that the CSU lends to physical separation from non-psychiatric patients at the Emergency Department (ED).
 At the CSU, individuals receive crisis services, including psychotherapy, medication services, and psychiatry for up to 23 hours per client event.